bulgantamiri/fibostackclient/doc/source/contributor/command-errors.rst

 External Errors
 ---------------

-External errors are a result of things outside OpenStackClient not being as expected.
+External errors are a result of things outside fibostackClient not being as expected.

 Example